mkzafar/Plant-Automation-System/README.md

 # Automated Plant Watering System

-An **Arduino-based automated plant watering system** that monitors soil moisture and waters plants only when needed — helping you keep your plants healthy with minimal effort.
+An **Arduino-based automated plant watering system** that monitors soil moisture and waters plants only when needed, helping you keep your plants healthy with minimal effort.

 ---